jmustiola/jmustiola/README.md

 ## About Me

-I am a software developer with a passion for programming, system design, and creating innovative technological solutions.
+I am a focused software developer with a passion for backend programming and system design and architecture.
+I love building things from scratch and exploring new technologies.
+I am a self-taught person who is passionate about continuous learning and solving complex problems.
+Lover of open source, I actively contribute to the community

-I have a strong focus on backend development and I am fascinated by the complexity of operating systems, computer architecture and performance optimization.

-My passion for technology drives me to be constantly learning and updating.
-I am excited to explore new tools, methodologies, and trends that allow me to develop increasingly efficient and scalable solutions.

-**On my GitHub profile, you will find:**

-* Repositories with my personal and professional projects.
-* Contributions to open source projects.

-**Feel free to contact me if you have any questions or would like to collaborate on a project!**

 <h2 align="center">
   <a href="https://www.linkedin.com/in/jhonatan-mustiola">